jnaiman/IS-452AO-Fall2019/syllabus.md

 I stress that informality aspect about this.
 We are looking for you to explain your approach and how it went.
 You do need to say more than "that was fine" but please don't make this a formal paper or a stream of consciousness about everything you did.
 We grade this on a pass/fail basis, so you'll get full credit if you hit the minimum required threshold.

 Write the narrative as you finish each problem and don’t sink a ton of extra time into this.
 These help us understand your code and give you partial credit if need be.
-THe narrative is the place we go to understand what happened if you complete a problem incorrectly or don't finish something.
+The narrative is the place we go to understand what happened if you complete a problem incorrectly or don't finish something.
 Many times we can still award full credit or partial credit for elements if you explain your interpretation or what you tried.
 For example, if your interpretation of a problem was wrong but correctly executed and documented it the narrative, we might be able to award more or full points.
-This won't always be the case, but trust me, we go deeply through the narratives to extract partical credit if you need it.
+This won't always be the case, but trust me, we go deeply through the narratives to extract partial credit if you need it.

 Things to include in your narratives (not all required, just prompts to get you thinking):  what your assumptions about the rules of the problem are, any problems you ran into, which part of the lecture notes you found helpful, questions you came up with and can’t find the answer to, etc.  These aren’t required sections, but suggestions to get you thinking.
 You can include screen shots if you want.
 To be clear, you need to describe substantive information on the problem at hand and include the relevant code to get the points.
 Partial credit will not be given if you only describe that you worked on the problem for hours but don’t talk about what you did or show us any code.